about us

 Our foundations in the Yamba community were established in 1983.
 We acknowledge the foresight and hard work of the successive committees and community to fundraise and build the existing centre.
 We strive to continue to extend and develop a centre that is worthy of the needs of the community through collaborative partnerships.

-We believe all children are active participants in their own learning through play and that learning should be fun, stimulating and engaging.
-At all times children’s rights and best interests are respected, challenged, encouraged, praised and every child is capable of success.
+We believe all children are active participants in their own learning and are capable of success.
+We approach learning through play and believe learning should be fun, stimulating and engaging in a child safe environment.
+At all times children’s rights and best interests are respected, challenged, encouraged and praised.

 We believe through secure relationships, children will develop confidence, feel respected, valued and their voices heard.
 Acknowledging that they construct their own understandings, contribute to the learning of others and participate in the decisions that affect them.